gem-pasteur/Integron_Finder/doc/source/user_guide/tutorial.rst

     here we use `--circ` to consider replicons circular.

 If you execute this line, 2 directories will be created.
-One named `work` containing lot of subdirectories this for all jobs launch by nextflow and a directory named `Results_Integron_Finder_E_coli_all` which contain the final results:
+One named `work` containing lot of subdirectories this for all jobs launch by nextflow and a directory named `Results_Integron_Finder_E_coli_all` which contain the final results as in non parallel version.

-    * integron_report.html
-    * integron_timeline.html
-    * integron_trace.txt
-    * Results_Integron_Finder_E_coli_all

-:integron_report.html: is an HTML execution report: a single document which includes many useful metrics about
-    a workflow execution.
-For further details see https://www.nextflow.io/docs/latest/tracing.html#execution-report

-:integron_timeline.html: is an HTML timeline for all processes executed in your pipeline.
-    For further details see https://www.nextflow.io/docs/latest/tracing.html#timeline-report

-:integron_trace.txt: creates an execution tracing file that contains some useful information about
-    each process executed in your pipeline script, including: submission time, start time, completion time, cpu and memory used.
-For further details see https://www.nextflow.io/docs/latest/tracing.html#trace-report

-:Results_Integron_Finder_E_coli_all: contains the actual results as in non parallel version.

 cluster profile